Skip to content

 6. Sounds like you are not holding the tongs/billet parallel to the anvil face.
 Perhaps you are holding the tongs at an angle above the angle.
 Mark

-7. That looks fantastic.
+8. That is beautiful work.
 Thanks for sharing.
 Mark